Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 The answers can be found in the last subheading.

-The following subheading explains expository how you can kill procrastination and get back your life.
+The following is supplementary information on how you can kill procrastination and get back your life.

-How To Kill Procrastination & Be Finally Free
+How To Kill Procrastination and Be Finally Free

 If you have valid reasons to put tasks off, that isn’t necessarily procrastination.